 Define an action plan and track the results

-After receiving feedback, try to understand the root cause of the negative review.
+After receiving the feedback, try to understand the root cause of the negative review.
 Why did the customer complain?
 Ask yourself more than once until you have clarity in the origin of the problem.
 After that, evaluate whether it could have been avoided or not.
-If necessary, define an action plan to fix it and follow the results.
+If necessary, define an action plan to fix it and follow up on the results.

 Negative reviews influence the decision of those looking for information